teamulster2/report/report/05_results_and_discussion/00_result_and_discussion.md

 Interchangeability is particularly important for the final result of the report.
 The app is not only designed for a single study, so the values ​​can be adjusted.
-In addition, the data exchange is kept anonymous, so that the content can only be used for study purposes and no conclusions can be drawn about actual people.
+In addition, privacy was kept in mind while designing the whole system, even though it is technically possible to track people over there public ip-address, no mechanism has been implemented to collect this or other research unrelated data.
 Both the client application and the server side were designed to be interchangeable and adaptable.